 No Penalty APR for Late Payments

 Many credit cards impose a severe elevated APR when payments are made after the due date.
 The CapOne Platinum card does not.
-You would just pay the normal APR of 26.96%, which is already quite high.
+You would just pay the normal APR, which is shown in the tables below.

 Great Card If